• Art magazine

 In addition, street graffiti have the power to tell the powerful the truth.
 It serves as a visual form of protest and enables individuals to recapture public spaces and to question the prevailing narratives .
 By resisting the authority and highlighting marginalized voices, graffiti artists can create a platform for joint expression and resistance.

 Road graffiti not only has the potential to influence political movements, but also to shape the cultural landscape of communities.
 It has the ability to promote a feeling of belonging and pride and to stimulate collective action.
-Due to the beautification of neglected areas and the representation of the local history, street graffiti transform spaces into dynamic canvases that reflect the identity and wishes of the community.
+Due to the beautification of neglected areas and the representation of the local history, street graffiti transform spaces into dynamic canvases, which the identity and wishes of the community against mirrors n.

 Cultural response from Street Art and their role in the design of communities